Cool Closers at Scottsdale Golf Courses

 You’ll be walking in famous footsteps here.
 Home to the PGA Tour’s Waste Management Phoenix Open since 1987, this course’s finale is a worthy 442-yard par-4, made more so after a 2014 renovation that added a grouping of evil church pew-style bunkers down the left side.
 You also may have to carry a lake, depending on which tee you’re playing from.

 Position your downhill tee shot properly on this 521-yard, par 5 and you may be able to go for the green in two.
 Making it tricky is a fairway sloping noticeably from left to right, and a massive lake right of the green.
-This closer will test the best women’s and men’s college golfers when Grayhawk hosts the NCAA Division 1 Women’s and Men’s Golf Championship for three consecutive years starting in 2020.
+This closer will test the best women’s and men’s college golfers when Grayhawk hosts the NCAA Division 1 Women’s and Men’s Golf Championship in the late spring of 2021 and 2022.

 Enjoy the view from this elevated-tee, 370-yard par 4, but do avoid three fairway bunkers and another four almost encircling the green, which itself has a devilish false front.